bugrauluyurt/highhammer/README.md

 $ mkcert -key-file localhost-key.pem -cert-file localhost-crt.pem localhost
 ```

-- Run `pnpm setup`.
-This command will automatically install all the dependencies for your apps & libs inside the monorepo.
+- Run `pnpm install`.
+This command will automatically install all the dependencies for your apps & libs inside the monorepo recursively.

 - Run `pnpm start`.
 After running this command, please wait for all docker containers to be up.
 Then navigate to `https://localhost:10443`.